THE VFA PIONEER HISTORIES PROJECT

 JW: Tell us a little about your childhood and what you think were the influences that led you to what you ultimately did.

 NS: For the first eight years of my life, I lived in a Czech community in Cicero, Illinois.
 And then my folks bought a little piece of property in Lemont, Illinois, where they built a fabulous house and where my sister and I grew up.
-The Czech heritage has never been predominantly in my life, but both my parents had complete Czech ancestry, so I do sort of connect with that in my own mind.
+The Czech heritage has never figured predominantly in my life, but both my parents had complete Czech ancestry, so I do connect with it in my own mind.

-The major influence, I think on my career, was my mom, who always was the primary breadwinner in our family.
+The major influenceon my career, was my mom, who always was the primary breadwinner in our family.
 She was a registered nurse and when I was growing up, she got a master’s degree in public health.
 I wonder what she’d be thinking about the public health situation today.
 And, you know, it just never occurred to me, literally, it never occurred to me that I would not work.
 I always assumed that I would work.
-And it was really that subtle influence rather than any discussions about women’s rights that influenced my career, I think, that persuaded me to go to law school.
+And it was really that subtle influence rather than any discussions about women’s rights that influenced my career and that persuaded me to go to law school.
 That idea came out of nowhere.
-I just had that idea, took the LSAT’s and decided to do it.
+I just had that idea, took the LSAT (the law boards) and decided to do it.

 JW: And there weren’t that many women that were applying then.
 It was around what year?